nearform-actions/github-action-project-changelog/README.md

           GH_TOKEN: ${{ steps.generate_token.outputs.token }}
 ```

-When the workflow finishes, it will be created an issue under the project containing all cards given the project column.
+When the workflow finishes, it will create an issue under the project containing all cards given the project column.

 You can also specify a `template` written in [handlebars](https://handlebarsjs.com/) as input to be used to create a card list in markdown.
 The following properties can be used to define a template: